oddbird/css-anchor-positioning/README.md

   whose offset-parent is inline with `clientHeight`/`clientWidth` of `0` (partial support -- does not account for possible scrollbar width)

+In addition, JS APIs like `CSSPositionTryRule` or `CSS.supports` will not be polyfilled.

 ## Sponsor OddBird's OSS Work

 At OddBird, we love contributing to the languages & tools developers rely on.